-Here are 28 words you should know before going to set!
+Here are 28 on-set phrases and words you should know before going to set!

-There is a certain type of vocabulary that is only identifiable to those that have worked or continue to work in set.
-May it be “lingo” or slang, you do not want to be caught dead not knowing these terms.
+There is a particular type of vocabulary that is only heard in the film industry.
+May it be “lingo” or slang, you do not want to be caught dead not knowing these terms on-set.
 It could be the one word that transitions you from a background acting role to a recurring role on your favorite television series.

-So in an effort to eliminate any confusion here our vocabulary list of production lingo.
+So to eliminate any confusion here, our vocabulary list of on-set lingo.

 Voucher – This is probably one of the most important documents.
-This is how you will get paid.
+Vouchers are how you will get paid.
 It’s like a receipt and time-card all in one.
-You must hold on to this to get paid, unless you are given wardrobe – then wardrobe will hold on to your voucher until you give your borrowed garbs back.
+You must hold on to this to get paid unless you are given wardrobe – then wardrobe will hold on to your voucher until you give your borrowed garbs back.

-Crafty – Also known as craft services.
-This is where the snack food is.
-Common staples in crafty include pretzels, cheese balls, fruit, granola bars and PB&J sandwiches.
-If you are a background actor do not have high expectations, and many times you will have a separate crafty service.
+Crafty – Crafty is also known as craft services.
+Crafty is where you can find snacks.
+Common items in crafty include pretzels, cheese balls, fruit, granola bars, and PB&J sandwiches.
+If you are a background actor, do not have high expectations, and many times you will have a separate crafty service.

-Background! – This is the extras version of “action!”
-This is your cue to start moving.
+Background! – “Background!” is the extras version of “action!”
+For extras, Background is your cue to start moving.
 If it is your first time as a background actor, you may get lost like a deer in headlights.
 Just remember your acting cues.

-Action! – This is the cue for the actors to start performing
+Action! – Action is the cue for the actors to start performing

 Banana – you sometimes will be asked to ‘do a banana’ across the floor.
 Instead of walking a straight line, you will walk a line in the shape of a banana.